Scaly Leg Mites in Chickens: Cause, Treatment and Prevention

 scaly leg mite

-You can also apply an alternative treatment, mixing 2 tablespoons of sulfur powder and half a cup of petroleum jelly.
+You can also apply an alternative treatment, mixing two tablespoons of sulfur powder and half a cup of petroleum jelly.

 Treatment 3: Ivermectin

-For serious cases of Scaly Leg Mite, a prescribed medication used specifically to treat parasitic infestations is given orally or by injection.
-This is normally prescribed by a veterinarian.
+For serious cases of Scaly Leg Mites, a prescribed medication used specifically to treat parasitic infestations is given orally or by injection.
+A veterinarian normally prescribes this.

-Dosage of 0.2 milligrams per kilogram per bird is the guiding amount given once every two weeks.
-This is a strong medication.
-It is recommended that you’d use this as a last resort if you’d want your chickens free of any medication from its body and eggs.
+A dosage of Ivermectin, around 0.2 milligrams per kilogram per bird, is the guiding amount given once every two weeks as it’s a strong medication.
+It’s recommended that you’d use this as a last resort if you’d want your chickens free of any medication from its body and eggs.

 Treatment 4: Gasoline – A&D Ointment